rbpollock/labboNetwork/docs/interfaces/extensions/coinmachine.md

 Coin Machine is a mechanism to sell tokens within a colony, simplifying the process for all participants involved.
 It introduces the functionality to sell limited amounts of tokens in fixed-price batches, adjusting prices up or down in between sale periods based on recent demand.
 Coin Machine sacrifices continual availability and real-time price adjustment for the simplicity of fixed price and fixed supply, thereby also sidestepping the challenges of price manipulation, volatility, and front-running.

-_This is a Colony Extension which conforms to the extension interface found [here](icolonyextension.md)._
+_This is a Labbo Extension which conforms to the extension interface found [here](icolonyextension.md)._

-See [here](https://colony.gitbook.io/colony/extensions/coin-machine) for more information.
+See [here](https://labbo.gitbook.io/colony/extensions/coin-machine) for more information.

 ## Interface Methods